TOUCAN TALK SPEECH THERAPY

 When can my child be seen?

-My therapy days are currently Tuesdays and Thursdays, within school hours.
+My therapy days are currently Mondays and Tuesdays, within school hours.
 I am happy to carry out assessments and reviews at the weekend.
 I may have some flexibility so do ask if these days don't suit you.
-As the mother of two young children myself, I am only able to offer a limited service in the school holidays.
+As the mother of three young children myself, I am only able to offer a limited service in the school holidays.

 Didn’t find the answer you were looking for?
 Give me a call.